developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/customize/button/index.md

 -----

 ### ButtonBarN
 Numbered ButtonBar1 through ButtonBar10, this node contains all the specific [ButtonBar parameters](#buttonbarparameters) (color, transparency, position, etc.) and attributes of a particular numbered ButtonBar, as well as the &lt;ButtonN&gt; nodes.
-It multiple ButtonBars are required, they must be defined one after another within the the &lt;Buttonbargroup&gt; parent node (as explained above).
+If multiple ButtonBars are required, they must be defined one after another within the the &lt;Buttonbargroup&gt; parent node (as explained above).

 **Note**: If an attribute defined for a ButtonBar conflicts with one or more individual [Button parameters](#buttonparameters), the individual Button setting will take precedence.